jagdishkumawat30/AzureTranslatorBot/README.md

 ## To try this sample

-- In a terminal, navigate to `BotFrameworkUsableTemplate`
+- In a terminal, navigate to `AzureTranslatorBot`

     ```bash
     # change into project folder
-    cd BotFrameworkUsableTemplate
+    cd AzureTranslatorBot
     ```

 - Run the bot from a terminal or from Visual Studio, choose option A or B.